 If you're a finance or insurance professional, an attorney, or a career changer with an undergraduate or advanced degree, this is an ideal next step towards obtaining CFP® Certification.
-The part-time Certified Financial Planning Certificate program addresses competencies in financial planning, insurance, investment planning, income tax planning, retirement planning, estate planning, and ethics, and provides the skills and knowledge necessary for a career in this field.
+The part-time CFP® Certification Education Program addresses competencies in financial planning, insurance, investment planning, income tax planning, retirement planning, estate planning, and ethics, and provides the skills and knowledge necessary for a career in this field.

 Move your career in the right direction, and join the UVA family for life.